 Then ask yourself if you really need seven Micro USB cables?
-Two Lightning should be enough for most iPhone houses… and one 30-pin for the old iPad.
-Consign the others to landfill, or that bag of cables in the eaves of the loft that you dig through every five years when a neighbour pops round wondering if you have a power brick that would fit his old Sky DigiBox.
+Two Lightning should be enough for most iPhone houses… and one 30-pin for the old iPod you still use every now and again.
+Consign the others to landfill, or that bag of cables in the eaves of the loft that you dig through every five years when a neighbour pops around wondering if you have a power brick that would fit his old Sky DigiBox.

 Now invest in some charger cables that feature more than one charging end.
 This could halve the number of cables to tame.